-(3) The senate of the Urbana-Champaign campus has recommended that an honorary degree be conferred on the following people at the Commencement Exercises on May 17, 2009:
+(3) The Senate of the Urbana-Champaign campus has recommended that an honorary degree be conferred on the following people at the Commencement Exercises on May 17, 2009:

-SUZE ORMAN, Emmy award winner, New York Times Bestselling Author, TV host and philanthropist-the honorary degree of Doctor of Humane Letters.

-Ms. Orman's name has become synonymous with the financial self-help genre, is an internationally acclaimed personal finance expert, and one of America's most popular media personalities.
-She has written six consecutive New York Times bestsellers, and has written, co-produced, and hosted six PBS specials based on her New York Times bestselling books, Women and Money, The Money Book for the Young, Fabulous & Broke; The Laws of Money, The Lessons of Life; The Road to Wealth; The Courage to Be Rich and The 9 Steps to Financial Freedom.
+Suze Orman, Emmy Award Winner, New York Times Bestselling Author, TV Host and Philanthropist--the honorary degree of Doctor of Humane Letters popular media personalities.
+She has written six consecutive New York Times bestsellers, and has written, co-produced, and hosted six PBS specials based on her New York Times bestselling books, Women and Money, The Money Book for the Young, Fabulous & Broke: The Laws of Money, The Lessons of Life: The Road to Wealth: The Courage to Be Rich and The 9 Steps to Financial Freedom.
 She is a two-time Emmy award-winning television host in 2004 and 2006 in the category of Outstanding Service Show Host for her PBS specials.
 Ms. Orman is a contributing editor to O, The Oprah Magazine and O at Home, and has a syndicated column called Women and Money and a bi-weekly column, "Money Matters," on Yahoo!
 Finance.
 Named one of Smart Money magazine's top 30 "Power Brokers," Ms. Orman has helped revolutionize the way Americans think about money.
 She is a creative financial professional who offers her services free of charge to the public through her television show and the Internet.
 She has distinguished herself as the single most successful fundraiser in the history of public television.
 In addition, she has lectured widely throughout the United States, South Africa, Asia, and Canada.
 In 2007, she was reported as the top female motivational speaker in the United States by Business Week Magazine.